MarsicoFL/mispitools/README.md

-## Example 1: Using DNA-based identification tools
+## Using DNA-based identification tools

 This is an example based on a grandchild identification, first you should do the simulations: